damieng/L2ST4/Templates/ReadMe.txt

-			Remove forcing of primary key on target for isforeignkey associations Association lookup for ThisKey & OtherKey is now by Member (not Name) and sequence is preserved Now honours access modifier and property modifiers for associations 0.75	26-Sep-2008	Ensure Name is emitted for the Column attribute when it is different from Member 0.74	25-Sep-2008	Use primary key of ths/other table when association doesn't specify this/other key 0.73	25-Sep-2008	Fixed missing namespace in DBML = no namespace declaration (was "MyApplication") Renamed L2ST4.tt to L2ST4.ttinclude to make installation easier (If you wish to have T4 editor highlighting, rename it to TT and clear the Custom Tool property) 0.72	23-Sep-2008	Fixed stored procedures that take no arguments 0.71	22-Sep-2008	Fixed IsForeignKey attribute in VB.NET version - was negated 0.70	18-Sep-2008	Implemented stored procedures for insert/update/delete
+			Remove forcing of primary key on target for isforeignkey associations Association lookup for ThisKey & OtherKey is now by Member (not Name) and sequence is preserved Now honours access modifier and property modifiers for associations